catpea/peapod/README.md

 ### Warning

 This script adds a new user to your system and alters system configuration.
-Run at your own risk. peapod comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+Run at your own risk. peapod comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable bleargh.